NATIONAL QUILTING DAY

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL QUILTING DAY

-Buy a homemade quilt or make one yourself.
-Use #NationalQuiltingDay to post on social media.
+- Use #NationalQuiltingDay to post on social media.

 At the 22nd annual show of the National Quilting Association in Lincoln, Nebraska in June of 1991, a resolution was passed and National Quilting Day was started.